evepraisal/python-evepraisal/README.md

+> This repo is not the code that is currently used by evepraisal.com.
+For that code, go to https://github.com/evepraisal/go-evepraisal

 Evepraisal
 ==========
 This is a tool for Eve Online aimed at being able to quickly price check items.
 [Shown here](http://evepraisal.com).